w3c/guide/council/council.md

 If resolution is not possible in the allocated time frame, the assignee must refer the Formal Objection to the W3C Council for decision.
 The steps for that are as follows:

-- The assignee writes a report for the W3C Council summarizing the decision and the objection.
+- The assignee writes a report for the W3C Council that includes the decision and the objection.

   - The document is typically public.
   - If there are limited portions of the document which are confidential, there may be pointers to a separate confidential document.
 These may be summarized in the main document without compromising confidential information.